Cripple Fight: Plot

-In an attempt to get rid of Mr. Grazier without giving away his secret, the boys assemble their own protest march all the way to the grocery store parking lot, and use Jimmy's stand-up comedy to draw in a crowd.
+Hoping to get rid of Mr. Grazier without giving away his secret, the boys assemble their own protest march all the way to the grocery store parking lot, and use Jimmy's stand-up comedy to draw in a crowd.
 However, the performance goes sour when he tries to enlist Timmy's participation, and Timmy refuses.
 Quickly, they break out into a lengthy fistfight.
 A very excited Cartman calls it a "cripple fight" and quickly gathers everyone to watch.
 From the outside, the crowd seems to be for the boy's protest, so it is picked up by the South Park media.
 A national controversy erupts as the Mountain Scouts are called a hate group by the media and prominent supporters like Steven Spielberg withdraw their support.

 Big Gay Al sues the Mountain Scouts, while Mr. Grazier is revealed to be a pedophile who goes by the name "Mr. Slippyfist" and is arrested.
-Although the Colorado State Supreme Court rules in Big Gay Al's favor and orders the Mountain Scout Elders to take him back and be put in stocks for three days so they can feel like outcasts, Al refuses, saying that while he appreciated what the boys have done for him, he feels "it isn't right to force them to think our way," and while they should be talked into changing their minds, he begs people not to cut their funding or support for the Scouts, adding that he loves the Scouts for the work they do and that they are a private organization.
+Although the Colorado State Supreme Court rules in Big Gay Al's favor and orders the Mountain Scout Elders to take him back and be put in stocks for three days so they can feel like outcasts, Al refuses, saying that while he appreciated what the boys have done for him, he feels "it isn't right to force them to think our way".
+Al adds while they should be talked into changing their minds, he begs people not to cut their funding or support for the Scouts, adding that he loves the Scouts for the work they do and that they are a private organization.
 This causes Big Gay Al's lawyer Gloria Allred to brand him as a homophobe.
-At the same time, Kenny is carried off by an eagle.
+At the same time, Kenny is carried off by the same hawk from earlier (but in the end of episode, Kenny is in the Mountain Scout meeting with other kids alive and healthy).

-At the scouts meeting at the end of the episode, with the Head now in charge, Timmy brings up a photoshopped picture of Jimmy's head on an actual, non-animated man's body, embracing another man.
-Due to the scouts' views on homosexuality, Jimmy is booted out of the scouts.
+At the scouts meeting at the end of the episode, with the Head now in charge, Timmy brings up a photoshopped picture of Jimmy's head onto a man's body, who is shown embracing another man.
+Due to the scouts' views on homosexuality, Jimmy is kicked out of the scouts.
 The episode ends with Timmy declaring "Timmy!" in delight.

 Production

 The fight between Jimmy and Timmy is based on the fight between John Nada (Roddy Piper) and Frank Armitage (Keith David) in the 1988 film They Live.
 When overdubbed with the audio from the film, the fight sounds and much of the dialogue match up almost perfectly with the animation because the sequence was animated to the original track.

 Parker stated in the DVD commentary that the episode was his first nervous breakdown after realizing they had nothing prepared for the upcoming season.

+Parker and Stone initially intended for this episode to be Jimmy's only appearance, but decided to include the character in subsequent episodes.